 Many people have surgically implanted cardiac devices.
-These devices include pacemakers
+These devices can include pacemakers

-and implantable cardioverter defibrillators or ICDs.
+and implantable cardioverter defibrillators (ICDs).
 Pacemakers can help treat slow

-heart rhythms, and ICDs stop dangerous rapid heart rhythms.
+heart rhythms.
+ICDs stop dangerous, rapid heart rhythms.

-Both these devices have 2 main components: a pulse generator and a set of leads.
+Both these devices have 2 main components: a pulse generator and one or more leads.

 The pulse generator is a small computer with electric circuits and a battery.
 The

 leads are wires that run between the pulse generator and the heart.
-These leads can deliver
+These leads can

-rhythms (in an ICD).
-To do this, the leads need to contact the heart itself.
+To do this, the leads need to make contact with the heart itself.
 Most leads travel

 through a vein to enter the right side of the heart.
-They usually connect
+They often connect to the inside

 The design of the leads allows them to stay attached to the heart permanently.
 Sometimes,